BedZED

 Beddington Zero Energy Development (BedZED) is an environmentally friendly housing development in Hackbridge, London, England.
 It is in the London Borough of Sutton, 2 mi north-east of the town of Sutton itself.
 Designed to create zero carbon emissions, it was the first large scale community to do so.

 Background

-BedZED was designed by the architect Bill Dunster to be carbon neutral, protecting the environment and supporting a more sustainable lifestyle.
+BedZED was designed by the architect Bill Dunster to be carbon neutral.
 The project was led by the Peabody Trust in partnership with Bill Dunster Architects, Ellis & Moore Consulting Engineers, BioRegional, Arup and the cost consultants Gardiner and Theobald.
-The project was also pioneering by being the first construction project where a local authority sold land at below market value to make sustainable development economically viable.
+The project was the first construction project where a local authority sold land at below market value to make sustainable development economically viable.

 The 82 homes and 1405 m2 of work space was built within the period of 2000–2002.
 The project was shortlisted for the Stirling Prize in 2003.

-Transport

-As part of BedZED's eco friendly low-energy-emission concept, cars are discouraged; the project encourages public transport, cycling and walking, and has limited parking space.
-There are good rail and bus links in the immediate area.
-They also have a car-share scheme.